35 Examples of Personal Goals You Need to Set (Updated 2023)

 I love mind mapping.
 It’s a great way for me to write out specific goals, whether they be long-term goals, short-term goals, business goals, or career goals, no matter what type of goal it is, have a look at them, and cross them off as I achieve them.

-I think it’s important to have a variety of achievable goals and realistic goals so that you can see what you want and work towards making them happen.
-Honestly, I think goal-setting is kinda fun and rewarding too!
+I think it’s important to have a variety of achievable and realistic goals so that you can see what you want and work towards making it happen.
+Honestly, goal-setting is kind of fun and rewarding, too!

 Step out of your comfort zone